JeliPenguin/Panda-Pick-And-Place/README.md

-# COMP0129-CW3
+# COMP0129-CW3: Franka Emika Panda Pick And Place
-Created by Yuzhou Cheng, Zeyu Chen, Jeffrey Li of team 5 as part of COMP0129 Coursework 3, the instructions are detailed in COMP0129-S24__CW3.pdf
+Created by Yuzhou Cheng, Zeyu Chen, Jeffrey Li of team 5 as part of COMP0129 Coursework 3, the instructions are detailed in **COMP0129-S24__CW3.pdf**

 ## Prerequisites
 To run this task, the following environment and packages are required: